 Performance measurements in organizations can have issues.
 Consider how service and manufacturing organizations often present measurements and track performance using a table of number, pie charts, or stacked bar charts (See Performance Reporting (KPI Reports): Issues & Resolution article).
 In addition, organizations may be using stoplight scorecards throughout the organization as a means to check variance to performance goals for individuals or functions.
 In addition, customers may be demanding that suppliers meet quality levels using techniques such Acceptable Quality Level (i.e., AQL) (See Acceptable Quality Level (AQL) Issues and Resolution article or process capability indices such as Cp, Cpk, Pp and Ppk, (See Process Capability Cp, Cpk, Pp and Ppk Issues and Resolution article) which also can have shortcomings.

 But, are these the best approaches for assessing quality, cost, and time metrics for an organization’s processes?
-This article will suggest that they are not and will describe an alternative 30,000-foot-level metric approach.
+This article will suggest that they are not and will describe an alternative 30,000-foot-level metric approach (see peer-reviewed 30,000-foot-level article for technical information about the methodology).
 The statement, “Tell me how you measure me, and I will tell you how I will behave,” has merit; however, what is not often addressed is how information is presented can make a big difference in leading to the most appropriate behavior or non-behavior.
 More discussion will be made about this point later, but let’s first talk about making improvements.

 It has been stated that if you can improve productivity, or sales, or quality, or anything else, by (e.g.,) five percent next year without a rational plan for improvement, then why were you not doing it last year?
 To me this statement makes a lot of sense; however, this form of thinking challenges the typical way organizational metrics are presented and goals are set.1